mainwp/Code-Snippets-Functions/Execute a function on a child site/Really Simple SSL/README.md

-## Really Simple SSL code snippets
+## Really Simple Security code snippets

-Tested version of WordPress 6.6.2, plugin version was Really Simple SSL 9.1.0.
+Tested version of WordPress 6.7, plugin version was Really Simple Security 9.1.2.

-This file is a code snippet that is used for [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/) plugin.
+This file is a code snippet that is used for [Really Simple Security](https://wordpress.org/plugins/really-simple-ssl/) plugin.

 ## Things to do